The illiquidity network of stocks in China's market crash: Literature review

-Illiquidity may also be influenced by both internal and external factors including stock attributes, policies and industry, which should be considered in understanding the market crash.
-Stoll et al. suggested that stock attributes such as market value, volume and volatility can significantly reshape the stock illiquidity \cite{StollInferring,ChenMicro,ChordiaMarket}.
-On the other hand, An et al. found that macro economic factors such as media independence, policy uncertainty, default risk and funding conditions have a remarkable impact on illiquidity \cite{AnTheImpact,ChungUncertainty,BrogaardStock,BrunnermeierMarket}.
-These evidences imply that stocks can be well profiled in terms of illiquidity and more importantly, external shocks to the market can also be absorbed and thus sensed through illiquidity.
-In addition, the illiquidity of individual stocks co-varies with each other \cite{ChordiaCommonality,HasbrouckCommon,HubermanSystematic, AcharyaAsset,DengForeign}, suggesting in essence that illiquidity can be contagious across the market.
+Illiquidity may also be influenced by both internal and external factors, including stock attributes, policies and industry, which should be considered when attempting to understand market crashes.
+Stoll et al. suggested that stock attributes such as market value, volume and volatility can significantly reshape stock illiquidity \cite{StollInferring,ChenMicro,ChordiaMarket}.
+On the other hand, An et al. found that macroeconomic factors such as media independence, policy uncertainty, default risk and funding conditions have a remarkable impact on illiquidity \cite{AnTheImpact,ChungUncertainty,BrogaardStock,BrunnermeierMarket}.
+This evidence implies that stocks can be well profiled in terms of illiquidity and, more important, that external shocks to the market can also be absorbed and thus sensed through illiquidity.
+In addition, the illiquidity of individual stocks covaries \cite{ChordiaCommonality,HasbrouckCommon,HubermanSystematic,AcharyaAsset,DengForeign}, suggesting, in essence, that illiquidity can be contagious in the market.